kiran-vuksanaj/cocotb-xsim/README.md

 ### Upcoming things to work on
-- organize into directories properly, make more tests
+- ~~organize into directories properly~~, make more tests
+- ~~python test runner object~~
+- Make rising/falling edge triggers in the manager
 - restore proper management of undefined variables
-- Make rising/falling edge triggers in the manager
 - Build second backend for launching a TCL shell for the simulator and interacting with Vivado through that
 - Export to vcd files
 - simplified way to go from Vivado IP to cocotb simulation